manheim/re-hiring-project/projectinfo.md

   - Monitoring using Prometheus
   - Alert Notification to Slack or FlowDock
   - Terraform scripts to automate management of CI/CD tool stack such as Jenkins, ECR etc
+  - Convert into a pattern/framework for other development teams to use

 - I spent about 4 hrs over 2 days to complete this assignment.
 About an hour to research and refresh some commands.
 Couple of hours to setup whole tool stack and pipeline.
 And an hour of documenting.